andrewbhy/control-vuejs-assignment/docs/day1/README.md

-# Goal for Day 1 : Oct 5
+# Goals for Day 1 : Oct 5

 - [] Get familiar with essentials of Vue.js and the scaffolding
     - [x] Using single file components